foryichuanqi/RESS-Paper-2022.09-Remaining-useful-life-prediction-by-TaFCN/README.md

 (1) Unzip Remaining_useful_life_prediction_by_LM_and_TaFCN_in_CMAPSS_dataset-main.zip

-(2) Rename the two folders by deleting "-main". "-" may cause path errors.
+(2) Rename the two folders by deleting "-main". "-" may cause path errors.Note that there are two folders that need to be renamed, they are the parent folder and its subfolder.

 "Remaining_useful_life_prediction_by_LM_and_TaFCN_in_CMAPSS_dataset-main" to "Remaining_useful_life_prediction_by_LM_and_TaFCN_in_CMAPSS_dataset"